Alcas1/ShounenStop/content/bottomBanner.md

 ---
-bannerText: "IMPORTANT: Site transactions and arrangements made after September 21st may experience shipping delays until November 7th due to our operations staff returning to the United States as well as the Delta variant increasing quarantine times for travelers from US to Hong Kong.
-Thank you for understanding. "
+bannerText: "Note: Hong Kong post has an official estimated 7-14 working days to the US and most other parts of the world.
+Please note that this delivery time may be extended to a month due to the pandemic.
+Thank you for understanding."
 ---